WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_28.md

 then he saw it and declared it; he established it, and searched it out.

 ###### 28
-And he said to man, 'Behold, the fear of the Lord, that is wisdom, and to turn away from evil is understanding.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he said to man, 'Behold, the fear of the Lord, that is wisdom, and to turn away from evil is understanding.'"

 ***